Advocacy Alert: SHB 1576 Updates

-A few weeks ago, we alerted you about the introduction of short-sighted bills in the Washington State Legislature that threaten local preservation efforts across the state.
-House Bill 1576/Senate Bill 5554 will restrict the way communities are able to designate local landmarks.
-The bills seek to prohibit cities and counties from designating a property as a historic landmark if owner consent has not been obtained, the building is less than 40 years old, and the designation would restrict the building’s use, alteration, or demolition.
+During the 2025 legislative session, we have provided alerts about a bill that threatens local preservation efforts across the state.
+Substitute House Bill 1576 will restrict the way communities are able to designate local landmarks.
+The bill seeks to prohibit cities and counties from designating a property as a historic landmark if owner consent has not been obtained, the building is less than 40 years old, and the designation would restrict the building’s use, alteration, or demolition.

 These bills affect local landmark designation in Tacoma, Seattle, and across King County.